xtrelis/Arena/README.md

 # Arena
-Text adventure game in Java
+Text adventure game in Java.
+Created for my studies.